 Coding

-A coding process was utilized during step 2 of data analysis.
+A coding process was utilized during Step 2 of data analysis.
 Coding consists of categorizing excerpts from previously transcribed interviews to find themes or patterns.
 Coding allows the researcher to take the information gathered from in-depth interviews and analyze the data for themes and patterns (Blair, 2015).
 Inductive coding was used to create codes based on the data collected.

 All participants completed an informed consent.
 The informed consent and video recording was stored in an encrypted file.
 The length of storage is a minimum of five years after the publication date (Mainz & Olesen, 1997).
 Three years of data storage is required from Grand Canyon University.
 Secure storage of the data was used.
-All data was stored on an external hard drive and One Drive Cloud Space.
-After the data is collected and analyzed, the data was reported in text and table format, summarized, and results presented.
+All data were stored on an external hard drive and One Drive Cloud Space.
+After the data is collected and analyzed, the data were reported in text and table format, summarized, and results presented.
 Clarity and readability were completed for the reader.

 Ethical Considerations

 Ethical considerations must be addressed when researchers are conducting research with humans.
 The Belmont Report is a document that is used for the protection of human subjects during any type of research.
-The Belmont Report uses concepts such as respect for people, justice, and beneficence (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979).
+The Belmont Report uses concepts such as respect for people, justice, and beneficence (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research [NCPHS], 1979).
 All aspects of this research adhered to the principles within the Belmont Report.
 Each participant gave their written informed consent and fully understood what it was they were consenting to regarding respect for people.
 All information from the participants remains confidential.
 Participants had the right to opt out of the study at any given time.

-Participants must be put in the least harmful environment (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979) and not subjected to any physical or mental harm throughout the study.
+Participants must be put in the least harmful environment (NCPHS, 1979) and not subjected to any physical or mental harm throughout the study.
 Participants were made aware of the overall goal of the study, the expectations of the study, and the benefits and risks of the study.
-All participants were treated equally regardless of differences in demographics (National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979).
-The researcher ensured that all aspects of ethical considerations was addressed by obtaining approval from the GCU Institutional Review Board (IRB).
+All participants were treated equally regardless of differences in demographics (NCPHS, 1979).
+The researcher ensured that all aspects of ethical considerations were addressed by obtaining approval from the GCU Institutional Review Board (IRB).
 IRB was used for approval, reviewing, and monitoring of all research protocols by the IRB members of Grand Canyon University.

 Before data collection began, a proposal for this research based on the completed prospectus was approved by the IRB to ensure the ethical treatment of human subjects.
 Ethical principles and guidelines for the protection of Human Subjects of Research was reviewed.
-Ethical considerations that could pose a problem for participants was those who encountered racial microaggressions when discussing their experiences at a PWI.
+Ethical considerations that could pose a problem for participants were those who encountered racial microaggressions when discussing their experiences at a PWI.
 Recruitment of any potential participants was not done before IRB approval.
 This study required the researcher to obtain approval, get signed informed consent, inform participants that participation is voluntary, and explain all expectations before the collection of data.
-The informed consent was explained to ensure participants understand the document.
+The informed consent was explained to ensure participants understood the document.
 Informed consent was given to all participants explaining the reason for the study, what was expected of the participant, the recording of interviews, and any possible risks associated with their participation.
-Anonymity was explained to ensure the understanding of the use of the participant identification number.
+Anonymity was explained to ensure the understanding of the use of the participant’s identification number.